Independent AI research lab

 Independent lab.
 Measurable output.
 These are the numbers — published papers, open models, and datasets you can actually run.

-25canonical paper slots tracked, with DOI-backed Zenodo records linked for the active publication stream.
+40+research papers published since April 2026, with DOI-backed Zenodo records linked for the active publication stream.

-69Models and checkpoints on HuggingFace.
+120+Models and checkpoints on HuggingFace.

 1Zenodo community tying the publication stream together.